hmunye/tcp/tcp-tun/README.md

 The script will:

+- Compile the crate in release mode
+- Set `CAP_NET_ADMIN` privileges for the binary
 - Create a TUN device (`tun0`) and bring it up
 - Assign the local IP `10.0.0.1/32` to the TUN device and configure a peer IP of `10.0.0.2`
-- Compile the crate in release mode
-- Set `CAP_NET_ADMIN` privileges for the binary

-If you want to build the program with logging enabled for TCP events, run the script with the `DEBUG=1` environment variable set:
+To build the program with logging enabled for TCP events, run the script with the `DEBUG=1` environment variable set:

 ```bash
 DEBUG=1 ./setup.sh